thinkocapo/replay/README.md

 ## TODO

 PI
-- default Sends Latest (vs send1) vs --all sends all
 - raise Exception if no DSN key
 - for header in headers: print(header)
 - use gzipEncoder function again